roxmer/bibbox-documentation/README.md

   * **sys-bibbox-backend-liferay** backend of the BIBBOX portal, based on the liferay framwork.
 This provides functionaty for the management of applications instances, the application store and the central user management.
   * **sys-bibbox-frontend** all frontend code (React libraries).
 They are loaded by the backend at runtime.
-  * **sys-activities** sercice, for logging and synchronisation of all high level activities (installation, dleeting, start/stop, etc.) running as a docker container.
+  * **sys-activities** service, for logging and synchronisation of all high level activities (installation, dleeting, start/stop, etc.) running as a docker container.
-  * **sys-idmapping**  sercice, for mapping of internal IDs and connection to external ID systems (B2Handle, EPIC) running a a docker container.
+  * **sys-idmapping**  service, for mapping of internal IDs and connection to external ID systems (B2Handle, EPIC) running a a docker container.
   * **sys-bibbox-vmscripts** Collection of phyton scripts for
      * management of applications, e.g. installation, port management, file management.
      * setup script for the configuration of the portal, called after vagrant / puppet scripts are finished.